NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 ---

 Google Earth Engine has a number of built in machine learning tools that are designed to work with multi-band raster data.
 This simplifies more complex analyses like classification.
-In this example, we will show an example of using TOS (Terrestrial Observational Data) woody vegetation data, which includes information about the plant species in the terrestrial sampling plots, to train a random forest machine learning model, over a larger area, using the AOP reflectance and ecosystem structure (CHM) data.
+In this example, we will show an example of using TOS (Terrestrial Observational Data) woody vegetation data, which includes information about the plant species in the terrestrial sampling plots, to train a random forest machine learning model over a larger area, using the AOP reflectance and ecosystem structure (CHM) data.
 We will demonstrate this at the site <a href="https://www.neonscience.org/field-sites/clbj" target="_blank">CLBJ</a>) (Lyndon B. Johnson National Grassland in north-central Texas).

 <div id="ds-objectives" markdown="1">